 - Rich features in the web tool include the explorer, which enables slicing and dicing data to create ad-hoc reports, as well as surgeon scorecards that can be used to discuss performance with each surgical team and service line.

-Bridging the gaps in the performance effectiveness of leading EHR systems, the capabilities of iQueue for Operating Rooms maximize OR efficiency, block and room utilization, lower the cost per case, and increase staff satisfaction through improved visibility, easier block exchanges, and more consistent OR utilization during regular hours.
+Bridging the gaps in the performance effectiveness of leading EHR systems, including the presentation of operating room performance data, the capabilities of iQueue for Operating Rooms maximize OR efficiency, block and room utilization, lower the cost per case, and increase staff satisfaction through improved visibility, easier block exchanges, and more consistent OR utilization during regular hours.
 And, perhaps most importantly, surgeons gain greater control over their own OR schedules and drive both their satisfaction and utilization.